crnishu/crnishu/README.md

-Hello, I am an Nishanth Chandran, a high school student at Chattahoochee High School.
+Hello, I am an Nishanth Chandran, a freshman at Georgia Institute of Technology.
-I am interested in Computer Science.
+I am a Computer Science major with a Business minor.
-I am currently learning Java and doing the Harvard CS50 course.
 My email is crnishu@gmail.com.